pryv/lib-cocoa/Readme.md

 #PryvApiKit
-PryvApiKit is an iOS static library and OS X framework.
-It handles all networking and interactions with Pryv API for your Objective-C based applications.
+**PryvApiKit is an OS X framework and an iOS static library.
+It handles all networking and interactions with Pryv API for your Objective-C based applications.**
 ## PryvApiKit.framework
-a framework for use in Mac OS X
+This framework Mac OS X lets you interact with the Pryv servers from your Mac OS X application.
+First of all, you need to create a WebView object `myWebView` that you locate in a window, a panel, a view or whatever you think will be appropriate and make one of your controller a `PYWebLoginDelegate` – typically, the WebView controller.
+You can then obtain your access token with your app ID using the following lines.

+	NSArray *objects = [NSArray arrayWithObjects:@"*", @"manage", nil];
+	NSArray *keys = [NSArray arrayWithObjects:@"channelId", @"level", nil];
+	NSArray *permissions = [NSArray arrayWithObject:[NSDictionary dictionaryWithObjects:objects forKeys:keys]];

+After this preparation, you actually request an access token with this method :

+	[PYWebLoginViewController requestAccessWithAppId:@"pryv-sdk-osx-example"
+                                     andPermissions:permissions
+                                           delegate:self,
+                                           withWebView:&myWebView];

+Notice that you pass the reference of your WebView object which will be displayed where you located it asking for username and password.
+If everything went good, you'll manage the response in the delegate method :

+	- (void) pyWebLoginSuccess:(PYAccess*)pyAccess {
+	    NSLog(@"Signin With Success %@ %@",pyAccess.userID,pyAccess.accessToken);
+	    [pyAccess synchronizeTimeWithSuccessHandler:nil errorHandler:nil];
+	}

+Otherwise, you can manage abortion and error using the methods `- (void) pyWebLoginAborded:(NSString*)reason` and `- (void) pyWebLoginError:(NSError*)error`.

-## libPryvApiKit.a
+## LibPryvApiKit.a
-This is a static library to be used in iOS.
+This is a static library to be used for iOS.
 Usage is pretty straightforward.
 First of all, you need to obtain access token.
 To achieve this, you should set up a permission array in which you specify what channels you need and what access for those channels you ask for, like this :

 	NSArray *objects = [NSArray arrayWithObjects:@"*", @"manage", nil];
 	NSArray *keys = [NSArray arrayWithObjects:@"channelId", @"level", nil];